jaxpham/XMLAddressParser/README.md

 (for more details see [JacksonNotes](https://github.com/jaxpham/XMLAddressParser/blob/main/JacksonNotes.MD))

 ## Future Goals
-- Parse out the number of bedrooms
+- Parse out the number of bedrooms (Complete)
 - Save data into a database
+  - I would use a node sql such as MySql or Postgresql to insert into a database
 - Save data into a dynamoDB database.
 We recommend using dynamoDB in a docker container, which can be found here: https://hub.docker.com/r/amazon/dynamodb-local/ however may also use AWS